-The best place to go for plump, juicy blackberries to fill a scrumptious pie or sensuous summer squash to accompany a perfectly grilled slab of swordfish is, believe it or not, Stanford Shopping Center.
-Nestled in a corner of the mall, Monterey Market was chosen by our readers as the best spot to pick the freshest fruits and vegetables--the makings of delicious and healthy meals.
-The open-air market took the lead again this year, with 111 votes.
-The weekend Palo Alto Farmer's Market garnered a respectable second place with 60 votes, and Whole Foods Market, which sells an array of organic fruits and vegetables, received 35 votes.
+Loyal to the end, readers said the best place to go for plump, juicy blackberries to fill a scrumptious pie or fresh ripe cherry tomatoes was the late, great Monterey Market, which closed last spring.
+Readers said it was the best spot to pick the freshest fruits and vegetables--the makings of delicious and healthy meals.
+The open-air market took the lead again this year, with 73 votes.
+The good news is Segona's, another produce market, has just opened in Monterey Market's space.
+The weekend Palo Alto Farmer's Market garnered a second place, and Whole Foods Market, which sells an array of organic fruits and vegetables, came in third.

 PLACE TO BUY MEAT

 Surf and turf acquires an elegant new flair at Schaub's Meat Fish and Poultry, voted again this year the best place to buy meat.
-Schaub's had the winning combination of quality and friendly, helpful service, which added up to 83 votes in this year's poll.
-Besides a wide array of meats, this upscale meat market also has a delectable selection of spices, dressings and gourmet dishes, such as Thai chicken salad and fresh bread.
-Whether it's freshly cooked turkey or chicken, or ribs or sausages that you crave, our readers advise heading straight to Schaub's for the best selection available daily.
-The upscale Draeger's market in Menlo Park again finished second with 34 votes, and Whole Foods Market took third place with 27 votes.
+Schaub's had the winning combination of quality and friendly, helpful service, which added up to 73 votes in this year's poll.
+Besides a wide array of meats, including their special "Fred's Steak," this upscale meat market also has a delectable selection of spices, dressings and gourmet dishes, such as Thai chicken salad and fresh bread.
+Their poultry and seafood selection is strong as well, whether it's freshly cooked chicken or a halibut steak.
+Palo Alto's JJ&F Market came in second, with Whole Foods taking third.

 PLACE TO BUY WINE

-Local wine connoisseurs seem to agree that the best place to go for vintages from France to Australia to, yes, Lebanon, is Beltramo's Wines and Liquors, taking the lead again this year with 86 votes.
-Beltramo's, a family-owned and -operated business founded in 1882, has 4,000 different selections of wine, a tasting room and in-house wine consultants.
-The upscale wine shop features a large selection of hard-to-find labels from small California wineries and the largest selection of Italian wines in the area.
-Finishing second was Trader Joe's with 32 votes.
-Third place went to Vin Vino Wine.
+Local wine connoisseurs seem to agree that the best place to go, for vintages from France to Australia to the latest Sonoma Valley Cabernet, is Beltramo's Wines and Liquors.
+Beltramo's, a family-owned and operated business founded in 1882, has 4,000 selections of wine, a tasting room and in-house wine consultants.
+The wine shop features a large selection of hard-to-find labels from small California wineries and the largest selection of Italian wines in the area.
+Finishing second was Trader Joe's.

 Beltramo's Wines and Liquors, 1540 El Camino Real, Menlo Park, 325-2806